AikidoSec/firewall-node/README.md

 > Aikido is your no nonsense application security platform.
 One central system that scans your source code & cloud, shows you what vulnerabilities matter, and how to fix them - fast.
 So you can get back to building.

-Zen is a new product by Aikido.
-Built for developers to level up their security.
-While Aikido scans, get Zen for always-on protection.

-You can use some of Zen’s features without Aikido, of course.
-Peace of mind is just a few lines of code away.

-But you will get the most value by reporting your data to Aikido.
+Zen improves Aikido's offering by providing you with security in production.
+Use the automatic generation of API specifications together with our DAST offering for even better API Security.

+Only the necessary data gets reported back to Aikido, we scan your requests locally and only report back data once every 10 minutes.
+If an attack on your application is detected, we report immediately allowing you to take swift action.

+You can easily select which IP addresses and/or bots to block from curated lists inside our Dashboard.

+Running Zen locally without Aikido is possibly but the feature set is limited and we don't recommend this setup for production environments.

 You will need an Aikido account and a token to report events to Aikido.
 If you don't have an account, you can [sign up for free](https://app.aikido.dev/login).
+(No credit card required)

 Here's how:
 * [Log in to your Aikido account](https://app.aikido.dev/login).